John I of Namur

-John I (1267 – 31 January 1330) was the count of Namur from 1305 to 1330.
+John I (1267 – 10 February 1330) was the count of Namur from 1305 to 1330.
 He was a member of the House of Dampierre, the son of Guy of Dampierre, Count of Flanders and Marquis of Namur, and his second wife Isabelle of Luxembourg.
 John was the father of Blanche of Namur, Queen of Sweden and Norway.
 He was the elder brother of Guy of Namur, whom he sent to command the Flemish rebels against the French Kingdom in the 1302 Battle of the Golden Spurs.

 Life

+John’s father, Guy of Dampierre, made John the governor of Namur on 5 November 1297.
+Guy ceded his rights to the county on 2 October 1298, making John the Marquis of Namur.

+In 1302, John took over command of the rebellion started by his father, Guy of Dampierre.
+Together with his younger brother, Guy of Namur, he participated in the Battle of the Golden Spurs.

+The French king, Philip IV, attacked the Flemish once again in 1304.
+John’s half-brother, Philip of Chieti, gathered an army consisting of Flemish soldiers and positioned the army by Mons-en-Pévèle.
+In the ensuing battle, the Battle of Mons-en-Pévèle, John commanded the left wing of the Flemish army.